LucasF0904/GPT-Copilot/docs/usage/examples.md

 **Delete a User**

-To delete a specific user, make a DELETE request to the `/api/users/:id` endpoint, where `:id` is the ID of the user you want to delete.
+To delete a specific user, make a DELETE request to the `/api/users/:username` endpoint, where `:username` is the username of the user you want to delete.

 The API will respond with a `204 No Content` status code